freeCodeCamp/freeCodeCamp/guide/english/blockchain/cryptocurrency/index.md

 Some people invest in cryptocurrency on exchanges such as Binance, Bitrex, or Coinbase.
 The market peeked in January of 2018.

+### Real World Application of Cryptocurrencies

+### Real estate:
+Buying a house with your own cryptocurrency is now made possible.
+The world’s first international real estate agency that accepts cryptocurrency as payment Propy.com.
+Propy enables you to buy property with the Blockchain technology.
+MyCOINrealty.com also makes it possible to advertise homes you can purchase with Bitcoin.
+A few examples of already made transactions are: A purchase of a spectacular villa in Indonesia worth 1000 BTC in 2014 and 157,000 BTC home in Vegas.

+### Charities:
+Corruption keeps a lot of well-wishers from participating.
+This keeps the money away from people who genuinely need those funds and will continue suffering.
+Blockchain and Cryptocurrency can be used to help solve this problem and deter corruption and fund leaks.
+The World Food Program (WFP) is already using Blockchain to carefully distribute cash assistance to the hungry.

+### Buying and Selling content:
+Artist have to deal through intermediaries to get your work sold.
+This can be solved by selling your work on websites like Bitpremier.com which provides a market platform for you to sell or buy luxury goods.
+A great example of a user who benefited from this platform is artist named “Reinier van Schoonderwoerd den Bezemer” a artist based in Amsterdam who sold his piece “Collaboration” at a whopping 10.000 euro

+There are many more ways that cryptocurrency is changing aspects of our lives; ranging from economic to social.
+As crypto gains popularity more and more uses will come into the world of Cryptocurrency.

 #### More Information:
 [Cryptocurrency](https://en.wikipedia.org/wiki/Cryptocurrency)
 [Ultimate Guide to Cryptocurrency](https://blockgeeks.com/guides/what-is-cryptocurrency)